 We are living in a world that remembers the Holocaust without remembering it.
 The media throws it around as a convenient comparison for political agendas.

 A recent study conducted by Conference on Jewish Material Claims Against Germany showed that 22% of millennials haven’t heard of the Holocaust, or are not sure they have heard of it, and 49% cannot name a concentration camp or ghetto.
 Most of my generation cannot even identity Auschwitz, where more than a million Jews were murdered.
+Furthermore, anti-Semitism has surged nearly 60% in the last few years.

 It only takes one generation to forget, and it seems we may have arrived at that point.
 However, many have seen this coming.
 There is a lack of understanding, even from people we are close with.